-Aside from being fun to play, the machines are chosen for their cultural significance and maintained to be in working order.
+Aside from being fun to play, with their quirky noises and colorful lights, the machines are chosen for their cultural significance and maintained to be in working order.

 There is even an SOL-compliant school curriculum and resources to help students appreciate the history, science, artwork, and technological advancement of these modern American artifacts.